by Kate Saumweber Hogan, CPM, LM

 Birth statistics are becoming more freely available

 Over the past few years, I have noticed that hospitals and clinics are becoming more transparent in the care they provide.
 There is still a long road ahead of them, but due to the demand from informed consumers (pregnant people and families!), data on interventions like cesarean sections is becoming easier and easier to find.
 Annually, a report comes to my email discussing the cesarean rates by Minnesota hospital and Wisconsin hospital, and this report details rates by clinic (starting on page 175).
-Here is a blog post from a local doula stacking up the cesarean rates for local hospitals.
 I think it is fantastic that families have this information accessible to them as they choose a provider and consider who will walk with them on their journey of pregnancy, birth, and postpartum care.

 I’m also inspired by our very own, local Childbirth Collective, which requires members to participate in a data-gathering project to learn more about the births its doula members attend.
 I always look forward to seeing what is included in their data report!

 Statistics are a mirror that help us see and improve practice